tzim999/Cell2Human/README.md

 Change Line 29 from 9 to 1 if you want to hear notes.

 # playNoteChord_2.py #
-Library of functions to play midi commands, including note and program (instrument) changes
+Library of functions to play midi commands, including note and program (instrument) changes.
+Requires installation of rtmidi, see https://www.music.mcgill.ca/~gary/rtmidi/

 # Schizophyllum56.csv #
 Differential voltage of mushroom electrodes 5 to 6 subsampled 1:1000, edited and voltage shifted.